 Strategy When and how long?
 Who coordinates?
 How are these recorded?
-Reflection time - a structured debriefing and planning after a crisis event or behaviour of concern with an individual student (reflection) Next day at either lunch or recess break Classroom Teacher / Principal Documented in School Bytes system Alternate play plan - withdrawal from free choice play and re-allocation to office or classroom for supervised play following breach in behaviour.
-The purpose is to assist the student to achieve the desired behaviour, to reflect on their behaviour and make positive choices - individual or group (detention) Next break Classroom Teacher / Principal Documented in School Bytes system Restorative practice - peer mediation or circles in groups Scheduled for either lunch or recess break Principal Documented in School Bytes system
+Reflection Time - a structured debriefing and planning after a crisis event or behaviour of concern with an individual student (reflection) Next day/s at either lunch or recess break Assistant Principal Documented in Behaviour / wellbeing School Bytes system Alternate play plan - withdrawal from free choice play and re-allocation to classroom/hub/SLSO/school community service for supervised play following breach in behaviour.
+The purpose is to assist the student to achieve the desired behaviour, to reflect on their Next break Assistant Principal Documented in Behaviour / wellbeing School Bytes system behaviour and make positive choices - individual or group (detention) Restorative practice - peer mediation or circles in groups, school community service Scheduled for either lunch or recess break Assistant Principal Documented in Behaviour / wellbeing School Bytes system